tanaikech/ToolsForMCPServer/README.md

 * `classroom_courses_updateGradingPeriodSettings`: Use to update grading period settings of a course using the "courses.updateGradingPeriodSettings" method of Google Classroom API.
 * `classroom_invitations_accept`: Use to accept an invitation using the "invitations.accept" method of Google Classroom API.
 Accepts an invitation, removing it and adding the invited user to the teachers or students (as appropriate) of the specified course.
 Only the invited user may accept an invitation.
 * `classroom_invitations_create`: Use to create an invitation using the "invitations.create" method of Google Classroom API.
-Only one invitation for a user and course may exist at a time.
-Delete and re-create an invitation to make changes.
 * `classroom_invitations_get`: Use to return an invitation using the "invitations.get" method of Google Classroom API.
 * `classroom_invitations_list`: Use to retrieve a list of invitations that the requesting user is permitted to view, restricted to those that match the list request of Google Classroom using a method "invitations.list" of Google Classroom API.
-At least one of userId or courseId must be supplied.
-Both fields can be supplied.
 * `classroom_invitations_remove`: Use to deletes an invitation using the "invitations.delete" method of Google Classroom API.
 * `classroom_registrations_create`: Use to create a Registration using the "registrations.create" method of Google Classroom API.
-Creates a Registration, causing Classroom to start sending notifications from the provided feed to the destination provided in cloudPubSubTopic.
-Returns the created Registration.
-Currently, this will be the same as the argument, but with server-assigned fields such as expiryTime and id filled in.
-Note that any value specified for the expiryTime or id fields will be ignored.
-While Classroom may validate the cloudPubSubTopic and return errors on a best effort basis, it is the caller's responsibility to ensure that it exists and that Classroom has permission to publish to it.
 * `classroom_registrations_delete`: Use to deletes a Registration using the "registrations.delete" method of Google Classroom API.
 Deletes a Registration, causing Classroom to stop sending notifications for that Registration.
 * `classroom_userProfiles_get`: Use to return a user profile using the "userProfiles.get" method of Google Classroom API.
 * `classroom_userProfiles_guardianInvitations_create`: Use to creates a guardian invitation using the "courses.topics.create" method of Google Classroom API.
 Creates a guardian invitation, and sends an email to the guardian asking them to confirm that they are the student's guardian.